- 05 Jun 2020

-Safeguarding Adults Course – £55/person – all inclusive
+Safeguarding Adults Course – £75/person – all inclusive

-The course is designed for people and staff working in the position of a nurse or carer looking after and providing care to vulnerable adults, as well as being aimed at those working in a wide range of settings: care homes, individual carers, social care services, etc.
+is aimed at those working in a wide range of settings: care homes, individual carers, social care services, community service providers etc.

 This Safeguarding Adults Course unit introduces the important area of safeguarding individuals from abuse.
 It identifies different types of abuse and the signs and symptoms that might indicate abuse is occurring.
 It considers when individuals might be particularly vulnerable to abuse and what a learner must do if abuse is suspected or alleged.

 The Care Act of 2014 is the basis of the Safeguarding Adults Course and offers a great and straightforward understanding of the members of staff working in the Social Care setting.